AlchemyCMS/alchemy-guides/guides/elements.md

 According to the first example, the article element, the generator will create the `_article.html.erb` partial.

-The generator does not only create these files, it also generates the necessary code for you.
-Mostly you can take use of the that code and make it nifty by adding some CSS stylings.
+The generator creates working code that you can use as a starting point and customize to fit your needs.

 ## Render elements in your layout